Agentic AI-RAN: Enabling Intent-Driven, Explainable and Self-Evolving Open RAN Intelligence: Introduction

 \subsection{Motivation and Background}

-The evolution toward Open Radio Access Networks (O-RAN) aims to enable vendor-neutral, flexible, and intelligent management of radio access infrastructures by disaggregating functions and exposing standardized controller interfaces \cite{polese2023understanding, polese2023empowering}.
-The O-RAN architecture employs a disaggregated RAN design with layered intelligence, utilizing Non-RT and Near-RT RICs \cite{alam2025comprehensive}.
-Building on this foundation, industry and academia have demonstrated modular xApps and rApps for traffic steering, which have been explored in several control functions \cite{ngo2024ran, sroka2024policy}.
+The evolution toward the open radio access network (O-RAN) aims to enable vendor-neutral, flexible, and intelligent management of radio access infrastructures by disaggregating functions and exposing standardized controller interfaces \cite{polese2023understanding, polese2023empowering}.
+The O-RAN architecture employs a disaggregated RAN design with layered intelligence, utilizing non-real-time RAN intelligent controller (Non-RT RIC) and near-real-time RAN intelligent controller (Near-RT RIC) \cite{alam2025comprehensive}.
+Building on this foundation, industry and academia have demonstrated modular near-RT RIC applications (xApps) and non-RT RIC applications (rApps) for traffic steering and several other control functions \cite{ngo2024ran, sroka2024policy}.

-Recent work pushes this vision toward AI-native O-RAN and agentic network architectures, where learning-enabled controllers become first-class components rather than bolt-on optimizers \cite{chatzimiltis2025agentic}.
-AI-native architectures aim to embed machine learning pipelines across the SMO, RICs, and O-Cloud to realize real-time adaptation, conflict resolution, and efficient resource allocation under diverse and sometimes conflicting service-level agreements \cite{dev2025advancedAI, brik2024explainable}.
-On the algorithmic side, reinforcement learning (RL) and multi-agent RL (MARL) have been adopted for RAN slicing and RRM in RIC-centric designs, e.g., using double DQN and deep RL agents to optimize spectrum allocation, power control, and slice-specific resource sharing in dense urban scenarios \cite{he2025heterogeneous, chatzimiltis2025ai}.
-While these approaches can outperform static heuristics and adapt to non-stationary traffic conditions, they typically assume fixed task definitions, single control objectives per agent, and extensive offline training on curated traces.
+Recent work pushes this vision toward artificial intelligence (AI)-native O-RAN and agentic architectures, where {learning-enabled controllers are integrated as native control entities across the Service Management and Orchestration (SMO), RICs, and O-Cloud, rather than as auxiliary post-hoc optimization modules} \cite{chatzimiltis2025agentic, dev2025advancedAI, brik2024explainable}.
+On the algorithmic side, reinforcement learning (RL) and multi-agent RL (MARL) have been adopted for RAN slicing and radio resource management (RRM) in RIC-centric designs, e.g., using double deep Q-networks (DQN) and deep RL agents to optimize spectrum allocation, power control, and slice-specific resource sharing \cite{he2025heterogeneous, chatzimiltis2025ai}.
+While these approaches outperform static heuristics, they typically assume fixed task definitions, single control objectives per agent, and extensive offline training. {Recent work has begun exploring large language model (LLM)-based agents for wireless networks \cite{xu2024large}, typically deploying a single LLM as a centralized decision-maker for tasks such as configuration generation or anomaly explanation.}